Durham police investigate fatal shooting on Moreland Avenue

-The Durham Police Department is investigating a homicide that occurred in the 1000 block of Moreland Avenue.
+DURHAM, NC (WTVD) --The Durham Police Department is investigating a homicide Tuesday night in the 1000 block of Moreland Avenue.

 Officers were dispatched shortly before 8 p.m.
-Upon arrival, the officers found a man lying dead outside with an apparent gunshot wound.
+Upon arrival, the officers found a man lying dead in the middle of the street with an apparent gunshot wound.

 A follow-up investigation is underway.